sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ![Running Services](/docs/labs/1-aisec-scan-example/assets/services_up.png?raw=true "Running services")

-If everything is okay here - **congratulations!** :sparkles: Continue with steps 5-7.
+If everything is okay there - **congratulations!** :sparkles: Continue with steps 5-7.
 If something is wrong, see the :point_right: [Troubleshooting](#troubleshooting) notes below.
-If you want to try different possible options of the installation, see the :point_right: [Installation and Running Options](#installation-and-running-options) part below.
+If you want to try different possible options for the installation, see the :point_right: [Installation and Running Options](#installation-and-running-options) part below.

 5. _(Additional)_ Copy scripts to the container from the other terminal window (or you can copy-paste commands from them, that will be fine too)
 ```bash